We have put together a financial support package to help toward the cost of studying in the academic year 2017/18.

 Bursaries can be applied for following registration at the University in October each year.

 For more information on the Salford Advantage Bursaries or the support that may be available for you as a care experienced or estranged student please contact:

-Thanks to the generosity of University of Salford donor and founder of Morson Group, Gerry Mason, we are delighted to be able to offer ten scholarships specific to students beginning courses in September 2016 across all disciplines of engineering.
+Thanks to the generosity of University of Salford donor and founder of Morson Group, Gerry Mason, we are delighted to be able to offer fifteen scholarships specific to students beginning courses in September 2017 across all disciplines of engineering.

 The Gerry Mason Engineering Excellence Scholarships will be worth a total of £9,000, and paid as two cash award instalments of £1,500 each per annum for a maximum of three years.